Skip to content

 At the end of 2018, the pack still had only three confirmed members and was not counted as a breeding pair.

-State data shows one pack member was legally killed in 2019, presumably on Colville Confederated Tribal lands, as no wolf hunting is allowed in Washington state.
-The 2019-2020 winter count showed three members remain in the pack.
+State data shows one pack member was legally killed in 2019, presumably on the tribal lands of the Confederated Tribes of the Colville Reservation, as no wolf hunting is allowed in Washington state.
+The 2019 annual survey counted three members remaining in the pack.

-The 2020-2021 winter survey counted a minimum of four wolves for this back, but they were not considered to have a successful breeding pair.
+The 2020 annual survey counted a minimum of four wolves for this pack, but they were not considered to have a successful breeding pair.

 Photos